unikraft/loupe/STRUCTURE.md

 **debhelper/**

-- Contains debhelper plugging module.
-- Documented separately in the folder.
+- Contains debhelper integration module.
+This includes a new docker image derived from the base one, and a set of wrapper scripts over the debhelper tool.
+- Automates the build process of the target application.
+- Automates the running of Loupe on the test suite of the app (EXPERIMENTAL)